smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

 =====================

 Summary
-    Used to explicitly mark a that top-level input or output shape member of an operation is not bound to a resource property.
+    Indicates that a top-level input or output shape member is not bound to a resource property.
 This trait can also mark another trait as a carrier for ``@notProperty`` so that if that trait is applied to a member, the member is considered implicitly marked with ``@notProperty``.
 Trait selector
     ``:is(operation -[input, output]-> structure > member, [trait|trait])``